 Basic recommendations for treatment-plant operators when dealing with a potential virus outbreak

-So far, this virus does not appear to survive well in the environment and can be eliminated effectively by water treatment, especially chlorination, and would pose a minimal risk through drinking water.
-As the outbreak continues, more water-quality experiments are needed before major conclusions can be drawn on their fate within treatment processes.
-While this will be tricky, especially as viruses continue to replicate and evolve, quantitative risk assessments should be a top priority for enveloped viruses in wastewater, recreational waters, and drinking water.
+So far, this virus does not appear to survive well in the environment and can be eliminated effectively by water treatment, especially chlorination, and is expected to pose no risk to treated drinking water.
+As the outbreak continues, more water-quality experiments are needed before major conclusions can be drawn on their fate within the environment.
+While this will be tricky, especially as viruses continue to evolve, quantitative risk assessments should be a top priority for enveloped viruses in wastewater, recreational waters, and drinking water.

 Treatment-plant operators can download this white paper for more details on current state of knowledge on coronaviruses as it relates to our practice.
 For additional reputable and reliable sources of information that are updated frequently with technical guidance, public health information, and the latest research visit the Water Environment Federation’s coronavirus site.

 About the authors